JohnBaek92/johnQuery/README.md

 ## What is johnQuery?

-johnQuery is a lightweight Javascript library inspired by jQuery.
-It simplifies HTML document traversing, event handling, and AJAX requests in Javascript.
+johnQuery is a lightweight JavaScript library inspired by jQuery.
+It simplifies HTML document traversing, event handling, and AJAX requests in JavaScript.

 ## johnQuery Installation